abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

 ### HTML attributes

-In HTML, tags may have attributes.
+In HTML tags may have attributes.
 The browser recognizes **standard attributes** and creates DOM properties from them.

 - when an element has `id` or another **standard attribute**, the corresponding property gets created.
 But that doesn’t happen if the attribute is **non-standard**.